Frequently Asked Questions

 Is it possible to attend courses taught in English?

-Yes, several courses in the undergraduate degree programmes in Economics and Management are taught in Portuguese and in English.
+Yes.
+Católica Porto Business School offers an English-tracking option, where you complete the entire three years of your course entirely in English.
+However, even in Portuguese, several of the programmes are taught in Portuguese and in English.
 Católica Porto Business School’s effort to deliver teaching in English is in line with the expectations of the labour market.
 Thus, students will most likely have one or more courses taught in English per semester.

 How can I take advantage of the international dynamics of Católica Porto Business School?

 Católica Porto Business School has several international mobility agreements (Erasmus and others) that allow students to undertake a period of study abroad, with the possibility of subsequently getting full academic recognition of the course units that they eventually complete.
-Other internal initiatives represent the first steps towards having an experience abroad and give you an advantage in case you want to apply for international mobility programmes:
+In addition, there is also the possibility of participating in Double Degree programmes, which allow students to obtain two diplomas at the end of the three-year Bachelor's degree - one awarded by Católica Porto Business School and the other by the international partner university (WU or KEDGE BS).
+Other internal initiatives represent the first steps towards having an international experience and give you an advantage in case you want to apply for international mobility programmes:

 • international internships with the possibility of curricular recognition as Final Project Internship;